-Upon submission of your completed application, the SAA will review, score, and rank every complete application it has received from eligible nonprofit organizations based on the criteria outlined in the NSGP NOFO.
+Upon submission of your completed application, the SAA will review, score, and rank every complete application it has received from eligible subapplicants based on the criteria outlined in the NSGP-NSS NOFO.
 The results of the SAA scoring process will be forwarded to FEMA.
 FEMA's federal review focuses on checks to ensure SAAs have followed the applicable guidance in their prioritization of projects, validating recipient eligibility (e.g., that a recipient meets all the criteria for the program), validating allowability of the proposed project(s), and checking for any derogatory information on the organization applying.
-Following the federal review and SAA scoring, nonprofit organizations are recommended for funding.
-The final list of recommended nonprofit organizations to be funded is provided to the DHS Secretary for final approval.
+Following the federal review and SAA scoring, subapplicants are recommended for funding.
+The final list of recommended subapplicants to be funded is provided to the Secretary of Homeland Security for final approval.